Skagit County Comprehensive Plan

 Proposed 2018 Comprehensive Plan Amendments

-Several amendments to the Comprehensive Plan have been proposed for 2018.
+Amendments to the Comprehensive Plan for 2018.

 2017 Comprehensive Plan Amendments

 The 2016 Comprehensive Plan completely replaced the previous comprehensive plan adopted in 2007.

 - 2016 Comprehensive Plan (text only 6 mb PDF; adopted by O20160004 on June 30, 2016)